 Stay organized.
 A clear project outline and schedule will aid in providing clarity of expectations to a mentee.
-Staying personally organized will aid in provided regular and reliable mentoring.
+Staying personally organized will help you provide regular and reliable mentoring.
 OSE grad students organize through a variety of techniques.
 There’s no one best method.
 Options include lab notebooks, bullet journal, or gantt charts.
 Each lab has different styles and expectations.

 There are several ways that you can mentor undergraduates through funded or course-credit experiences.

 - CURO Program Research Assistantships and Fellowships (UGA students)

 - OSE Course Credit through ECOL4960R (UGA students)

 - Department of Biology Course Credit through BIO4960 (UGA students)